What is a Star Name?

 Absolutely!
 Some of our stars can be seen with the naked eye and some require telescopes for viewing.
 But, because our star coordinates are so definitively precise, you will be able to locate your star.
 However, you may not necessarily be able to see your star from your city's location.
 We recommend planetarium software packages available that allow you to see star charts on a personal computer.
 The better of these programs will allow you to find your star.
 But it is absolutely BEST to use the Find Your Star link on this website to locate and see a picture of your star.

 Where do you publish your registry of star names and can I access it?

 You can use the exclusive StarNamer service to locate your star simply by visiting our Find Your Star link.
 Once you purchase a star name, you will be given a star registration number, with which you can access our registry completely free of charge.
 You’ll see your name in the registry along with the dedication date and precise star coordinates.

 Can I get extra copies of my star certificate?

 Yes, and they’re FREE!
 It’s another exclusive service of StarNamer!
-In our navigation menu, click the Find Your Star menu item.
+In our navigation menu, select the Find Your Star menu item.
 After purchasing a star name, use the registration number you receive to access our registry.
-Then, enter your email address and click on the button and your certificate will be sent to you via email.
+Then, enter your email address and select the button and your certificate will be sent to you via email.
 Once you receive it you can print it on your computer's printer.

 How do I order an engraved star ornament separately?

-If you have already purchased a star and know your star registration number, you can purchase the engraved Rhodium silver finish star ornament separately by clicking here.
+If you have already purchased a star and know your star registration number, you can purchase the engraved Rhodium silver finish star ornament separately through our secure order form.
 If you don't know your star registration number, you can Contact Us as long as you know the name of the star.
 Use the "Find Star Registration Number" service request to locate your star.